Nose Surgery (Rhinoplasty)

 Rhinoplasty, or nose surgery, is one of the most common plastic surgery procedures performed today.
 Nose Surgery includes several different procedures which serve both cosmetic and reconstructive purposes.
 That means that nose surgery can change the cosmetic appearance and/or improve the function of the nose.

 In recent years, our understanding that various cosmetic and functional procedures that can be combined in a single operative session, has given many options to plastic surgeons in improving the function and the cosmetic appearance of the nose.
 Using the latest techniques as well as tried-and-true methods, our doctors have the ability to “customize” your rhinoplasty procedure based upon your functional anatomy and specific cosmetic needs.

 Candidates include individuals who are looking for improvement in the appearance of their nose and their overall facial balance as well.
 Although the majority of cosmetic nose surgery patients are young adults, teenagers may be given special consideration if they are at least 16 years of age, have completed their facial skeletal growth, and are emotionally mature and stable.
 The best candidates are those seeking cosmetic rhinoplasty for personal reasons, and not due to pressure from others.
 It is important for all cosmetic nose surgery candidates to have realistic goals and must realize that improvement, not perfection, is defined as success.

 If you have had a previous operation on your nose and are unhappy with the outcome, you may be a candidate for secondary rhinoplasty.
-You must discuss all previous nose operations, procedures, and traumas that you have had in the past with Dr. Kaufman.
-During your comprehensive consultation, Dr. Kaufman and you will devise a plan for your secondary nose surgery.
+You must discuss all previous nose operations, procedures, and traumas that you have had in the past with your doctor.
+During your comprehensive consultation, your doctor and you will devise a plan for your secondary nose surgery.